caltechlibrary/newt/newt.1.md

 : this contains configuration for the Newt Router, i.e. port and htdocs

 newtgenerator
-: this contains configuration for the Newt Generator, e.g. port, namespace
+: this contains configuration for code generation. e.g. namespace used by Postgres and PostgREST.

 newtmustache
 : this contains configuration for Newt Mustache, i.e. port